 Khunjerab Pass is located in the Karakoram Mountains in a strategic position on the northern border of Pakistan's Gilgit–Baltistan Hunza-Nagar District on the southwest border of the Xinjiang region of China.
-For comparison, Mont Blanc, the tallest mountain in Western Europe, is 4.810 m and Mount Whitney, the highest point in the 48 contiguous United States, is 4.421.
+For comparison, Mont Blanc, the tallest mountain in Western Europe, is 4.810 m and Mount Whitney, the highest point in the 48 contiguous United States, is 4.421m.
 This section of the road was completed in 1982 and is possibly the highest metalled border crossing in the world.
-On the Pakistani side, the surface of the road is gravel.
-On the Chinese side, the surface of the road is a bad asphalt.
+The road to the summit is paved.
+The Pakistani side features the highest ATM in the world.
+The Khunjerab Pass is only open Monday through Friday.